NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Crown of the Companion.md

 * * *

 **Effect** You bow to an ally within 30 feet, creating a magical bond between the two of you as if you cast [[Spells/Share Life|Share Life]] targeting the ally.
 The link remains even if you move more than 30 feet away from them.
-At the end of the spell's duration, your ally recovers 4d8 Hit Points and you recover half of what they recover.
+At the end of the spell's duration, your ally recovers 4d8 healing Hit Points and you recover half of what they recover.

 *Source: Pathfinder Treasure Vault*
 *OGL*